AdS/BCFT and Island for curvature-squared gravity: Island and Page curve

 To end this section, let us make some comments. {\bf 1}.
+As shown in Fig.\ref{entropytypeII} and appendix B, there are two kinds of phase-transition points for the Gauss-Bonnet couplings, which are given by $\lambda_c$ (\ref{island:conditionlambda}) and $\lambda_f$ (\ref{appB:lambdaGB1}), respectively.
+For $ \lambda_c\le \lambda_{\text{GB}}<\lambda_f$, the local extremal point $\bar{z}_{\text{max}}$ (\ref{island:largetimezmax}) is not the global maximum point for the conserved quantity (\ref{island: EI1}).
+And there is a zeroth-order phase transition of entanglement entropy.
+While for $ \lambda_{\text{GB}}<\lambda_c$, there is no local extremal point for the conserved quantity (\ref{island: EI1}).
+As a result, there are two zeroth-order phase transitions of Page curve. {\bf 2}.
 So far we keep the location of the island $z_0$ (endpoint of the blue curve on the brane $Q$ in Fig.\ref{doubleholo}) as a free parameter. $z_0$ can be fixed by adding a DGP term $R_Q$ or CFTs on the brane $Q$ and then minimizing the holographic entanglement entropy outside the horizon.
-See \cite{Ling:2020laa} for an example. {\bf 2}.
+See \cite{Ling:2020laa} for an example. {\bf 3}.
 The black hole solutions to Einstein gravity are also solutions to the curvature-squared gravity (\ref{Ibulkcurvature}) with $\alpha=0$.
 Furthermore, the RT surface of Einstein gravity also extremalizes the holographic entanglement entropy for this kind of curvature-squared gravity.
-As a result, all of the discussions of the island for Einstein gravity in the literature can be generalized to this kind of curvature-squared gravity. {\bf 3}.
+As a result, all of the discussions of the island for Einstein gravity in the literature can be generalized to this kind of curvature-squared gravity. {\bf 4}.
 For general curvature-squared gravity, the exact black hole solutions are non-known.
 One may consider a locally AdS space with a hyperbolic black hole on the brane \cite{Chen:2020hmv}.
 We leave the study of this case to future works.